viere61/GenerativeMoodTracker/README.md

 ### Core Mood Tracking
 - **Mood Logging**: Log your mood (1-10 scale), select emotion tags, and write a reflection
-- **Time Window System**: Log your mood only during a random 1-hour window within your preferred time range each day
+- **Time Window System**: Log your mood only during a random 1-hour window within your preferred time range each day (You will get a push notification when the logging window is open)
 - **Mood History**: View your mood entries and trends over time with detailed analytics
 - **Settings**: Change your preferred time range, notification settings, and more